shabin5785/LearnAngularJS/Doc_2.md

 Fields in TS classes can have access specifiers like public..  public name :string;

 - source maps allow us to map TS files to correspoding js files

+-to pass data between components : create a property in receiving component of the type of data it should recieve.
+Then from teh calling or invoking component pass data as attribute to the second component.
+All attributes are by default accessible within the component. so

+<app-server-comp *ngFor="let c of students" [elements]="c"></ app-server-comp>
+Above create an attribute named "elements" in the app-server-comp.